RocketChat/docs-old/contributing/google-summer-of-code-2019/README.md

 - **Mentors**: @diegolmello
 - **Project repository**: <https://github.com/RocketChat/Rocket.Chat.ReactNative>
-- **Description**: The goal of this project is an integration with Rocket.Chat's admin webview page when the user has access.
-This helps administrators to change their servers behaviour without the need to open Rocket.Chat on the web or the mobile version on their devices.
+- **Description**: The goal of this project is integration with Rocket.Chat's admin webview page when the user has access.
+This helps administrators to change their servers behavior without the need to open Rocket.Chat on the web or the mobile version on their devices.
 - **Desirable Skills:**  Familiarity with React Native development and Rocket.Chat.ReactNative code base.

 ### Improve notifications on React Native app (Rocket.Chat Experimental)

 - **Mentors**: @diegolmello
 - **Project repository**: <https://github.com/RocketChat/Rocket.Chat.ReactNative>
-- **Description**: For a better user experience, we need to group notifications by channel and allow the user to reply directly from the notification.
+- **Description**: For better user experience, we need to group notifications by channel and allow the user to reply directly from the notification.
 Also, we should show notifications from other channels when the user is using the app.
 - **Desirable Skills:**  Familiarity with React Native, iOS and Android development and Rocket.Chat.ReactNative code base.

 ### Implement theming on React Native app (Rocket.Chat Experimental)